JohnDickerson/KidneyExchange/README.md

 #### What is kidney exchange? ####

 Kidney failure is a life-threatening health issue that affects hundreds of thousands of people worldwide.
-In the US alone, the waitlist for a kidney transplant has nearly 100,000 patients.
+In the US alone, the waitlist for a kidney transplant has over 100,000 patients.
 This list is growing: demand far outstrips supply.

 A recent innovation, kidney exchange, allows patients to bring an (incompatible) donor to a large pool where they can swap donors with other patients.
 As of 2012&ndash;2013, roughly 10% of US kidney transplants occurred through a variety of kidney exchanges.
 Outside of the US, many countries (the UK, the Netherlands, Portugal, Israel, ...) are fielding exchanges.

 #### What is this code? ####